John E. Bowers

 John E. Bowers is an American physicist, engineer, researcher and educator.
-He is the Fred Kavli Chair in Nanotechnology, the director of the Institute for Energy Efficiency and a distinguished professor in the Departments of Electrical and Computer Engineering and Materials at University of California, Santa Barbara.
-He was the deputy director of American Institute of Manufacturing of Integrated Photonics from 2015 to 2022.
+He is the Fred Kavli Chair in Nanotechnology and the director of the Institute for Energy Efficiency at University of California, Santa Barbara.

 Bowers' research is focused on silicon photonic integrated circuits for fiber optic communications.
-He has edited two books, published sixteen book chapters, 700 journal papers, and 1100 conference papers.
-He holds 67 patents.
-He has co-founded six companies, including Terabit Technology (acquired by Ciena), Aerius Photonics (acquired by FLIR), Aurrion (acquired by Juniper), Calient Networks, Nexus Photonics and Quintessent.

-Bowers is a member of the National Academy of Engineering, a fellow of the IEEE, OSA, the American Physical Society, and the American Association for the Advancement to Science (AAAS).
-He is a recipient of the IEEE Photonics Award, OSA Tyndall Award, OSA Holonyak Prize, the IEEE LEOS William Streifer Award and the South Coast Business and Technology Pioneer and Entrepreneur of the Year Awards.
-He is a highly cited researcher.
+He is a member of the National Academy of Engineering, a fellow of the IEEE, OSA, the American Physical Society, and the American Association for the Advancement to Science (AAAS).

 Education

 Bowers received a B.S. in physics from University of Minnesota in 1976.
-He then received an M.S. in applied physics in 1978 and a Ph.D. in Applied Physics in 1981, both from Stanford University.
+He then received an M.S. in applied physics in 1978 and a Ph.D. in applied physics in 1981, both from Stanford University.
 After completing his Ph.D., he received his post-doctoral training at Ginzton Laboratory at Stanford University.

 Career

 In 1982, Bowers joined the AT&T Bell Laboratories as a member of the technical staff.
-In 1987, he left AT&T to join University of California, Santa Barbara as a professor in the Department of Electrical and Computer Engineering.
+In 1987, he left AT&T to join University of California, Santa Barbara as a professor in the department of electrical and computer engineering.
 Since then, he has worked at UCSB.
-In 1996, he was appointed as the Director of Multidisciplinary Optical Switching Technology Center at UCSB and served in this position until 2003.
-He founded the Center for Entrepreneurship and Engineering Management at UCSB in 1998 and then served as its director until 2001.

-Bowers was elected a member of the National Academy of Engineering in 2005 for contributions to the development of high-speed semiconductor lasers and other optical devices for optical switching and communications systems.

-In 2008, he founded the Institute of Energy Efficiency to focus research at UCSB on reducing energy consumption and has served as its director since.

-From 2009 to 2014, Bowers served as the director of Center Energy Efficient Materials, an initiative at the Department of Energy, Energy Frontier Research Centers.
-He contributed in establishing the American Institute of Manufacturing Integrated Photonics and took on the position of its Deputy Director in 2015.
-The Institute's work is focused on driving low cost, high volume CMOS processing of photonic integrated circuits (PICs).